gofynd/fdk-client-golang/documentation/APPLICATION.md

-Use this to get slideshows.
+Use this API to get a list of slideshows along with their details.

 *Success Response:*

-Success
+Success.
+Check the example shown below or refer `SlideshowGetResponse` for more details.

 Schema: `SlideshowGetResponse`